isteiner93/catawiki_price_analyzer/README.md

     ```

 3.  **Set up your Gemini API Key:**
     You will need to obtain a Gemini API key from Google AI Studio.
-Once you have your key, create a `.env` file in the root of the project and add your key like this:

-    ```
-    GEMINI_API_KEY="your_api_key_here"
+Once you have your key, you can either set it as an environment variable or place it directly in the `main.py` script (not recommended for public repositories).

+    For example, in `main.py`:
+    ```python
+    GEMINI_API_KEY = "your_api_key_here"
     ```

 ## Usage